lowcoder-org/lowcoder/docs/self-hosting/enterprise-edition.md

 docker-compose pull
 ```

-3. Stop and remove the Openblocks CE service container.
+3. Stop and remove the Lowcoder CE service container.

 ```bash
 docker-compose rm -fsv YOUR_CE_CONTAINER_NAME
 ```

-4. Run the Openblocks EE container in the background (the Detached mode).
+4. Run the Lowcoder EE container in the background (the Detached mode).

 ```bash
 docker-compose up -d